 While many Spring 2020 events in Nashville were cancelled, some have been rescheduled for later in the year.
 You'll find those new dates below.
 For a look at how Nashville is rebounding from COVID-19, find answers here.
 Chihuly at Cheekwood Cheekwood's gardens and outdoor installations have reopened.
 Ten years ago, Nashville went nuts over Dan Chihuly's...
 Continue Reading →

 For the latest COVID information to know what's open and what isn't, click here.
-If things are crowded on the so-called Honky Tonk Highway, take a few extra steps to some of our Off-Broadway honky tonks where you're likely to hit upon lower drink prices and happy hour specials.
+If things are crowded on the so-called Honky Tonk Highway, take a few extra steps to some of our Off-Broadway honky tonks where you're likely to find less overcrowding, lower drink prices and happy hour specials.
 Let's take a look at the ones in the immediate...
 Continue Reading →

 Nashville hot chicken--everybody talks about it but not everyone wants to set their tastebuds on fire.
 If you want it and your friends don't, I've got a pair of ways to maintain the peace.
 Plan A: they can order fried chicken without the heat.
 Plan B: head for a restaurant with a broader menu.
 I...
 Continue Reading →

 I visited all the honky tonks and live music venues on Broadway to provide you profiles, tips and recommendations.
 For starters, there's no cover charge at honky tonks but the musicians survive on tips and most take requests.
 Most honky tonks are open to all ages until 6pm.
 Staying current is tough but I try to keep...
 Continue Reading →

 Let me increase your accessibility to Nashville with a stockpile of resources.
 And check out my other blogposts for people with disabilities.

 Instead of bland, generic meals, the Nashville airport offers a dozen places offering a true taste of Nashville including hot chicken and barbecue.